tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 ## ✨ Features

-- AI-driven README creation using OpenAI GPT-4 and GPT-3.5-turbo with customizable prompts.
+- AI-driven README creation using OpenAI GPT-4 and GPT-3.5-turbo with customizable prompts
-- Dynamic retrieval of GitHub repository metadata through Octokit REST API.
+- Dynamic retrieval of GitHub repository metadata through Octokit REST API
-- Interactive React UI featuring Radix UI tooltips, live markdown editing, preview, and syntax highlighting.
+- Interactive React UI with Radix UI tooltips, live markdown editing, preview, and syntax highlighting
-- Advanced markdown processing with remark, rehype, and react-syntax-highlighter for polished formatting.
+- Advanced markdown processing using remark, rehype, and react-syntax-highlighter for polished formatting
-- Stripe integration for premium features and usage billing.
+- Stripe integration for premium features and usage billing
-- Secure authentication and session management powered by Supabase and Next.js.
+- Secure authentication and session management powered by Supabase and Next.js
-- Robust error handling and retry mechanisms on all API calls.
+- Robust error handling and retry mechanisms on all API calls
-- Built with Next.js 15 and TypeScript for performance and scalability.
+- Built with Next.js 15 and TypeScript for performance and scalability

 ---